 The Langstroth is well-respected as a hive offering the potential for a good deal of honey.
 With that, though, comes weight, as discussed above.

 Aside from considering 8 frame boxes, Western Red Cedar offers another weight-reduction option since it is lighter than pine.
-This choice of a lighter wood can ease the effort necessary considerably during a hive inspection.
+This choice of lighter wood can ease the effort necessary considerably during a hive inspection.

 This is obviously somewhat more subjective, but if you prefer a natural wood look for your hive then Western Red Cedar has the advantage that it need not be painted.
 In fact, the application of Tung Oil brings out the wood grain in a quite beautiful way.